grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

   - Persistent Volumes with capacity above 90%
   - Node disks with capacity above 90%

-## Navigate quickly with tabs
+## Navigate with tabs

-You can quickly switch between the Cluster, namespace, workload, and Node views on the [**Cluster Navigation** page](docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#drill-down-into-data/) using tabs.
+Quickly switch between the Cluster, namespace, workload, and Node views on the [**Cluster Navigation** page](docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#drill-down-into-data/) using tabs.

   (ADD SCREENSHOT)

 # Configuration updates in Kubernetes Monitoring

+<!-- Beverly Buchanan -->

+_Generally available in Grafana Cloud_

 The following configuration updates are added.

 ## Configure with streamlined process

-<!-- Beverly Buchanan -->

-_Generally available in Grafana Cloud_

 Release 1.2.0.
-You can configure with Grafana Kubernetes Monitoring Helm chart using a streamlined process.
+Configure with Grafana Kubernetes Monitoring Helm chart using a streamlined process.
 With this method, you select with toggle buttons to gather metrics, logs, events, traces, and cost metrics.

   (ADD SCREENSHOT)
 ## Collect traces

 Release 1.3.0.
-You can set up to collect traces when you configure Kubernetes Monitoring, and then use Tempo to create search queries.
+Collect traces when you configure Kubernetes Monitoring, and then use Tempo to create search queries.
 Refer to [Navigate to traces](/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#navigate-to-traces) for more information.

 ## Use Kafka integration